 int mpfr\set\str (mpfr\t rop, const char \s, int base, mpfr\rnd\t rnd) [Function] Set rop to the value of the string s in base base, rounded in the direction rnd.
 See the documentation of mpfr\strtofr for a detailed description of the valid string formats.
 Contrary to mpfr\strtofr, mpfr\set\str requires the whole string to represent a valid floating-point number.

-This function returns 0 if the entire string up to the final null character is a valid number in base base; otherwise it returns -1, and rop may have changed.
-Note: it is preferable to use mpfr\set\str if one wants to distinguish between an infinite rop value coming from an infinite s or from an overflow.
+The meaning of the return value differs from other MPFR functions: it is 0 if the entire string up to the final null character is a valid number in base base; otherwise it is -1, and rop may have changed (users interested in the [ternary value], page 8 should use mpfr\strtofr instead).

+Note: it is preferable to use mpfr\strtofr if one wants to distinguish between an infinite rop value coming from an infinite s or from an overflow.